Azure-Samples/azure-batch-samples/Python/Storage/README.rst

   encryption in the script, do not enable the option ``--pageblob``.
   ``--autovhd`` will continue to work transparently where vhd files will be uploaded as page blobs in unencrypted form while other files will be uploaded as encrypted block blobs.
+Note that using ``--autovhd`` with encryption will force set the max chunk size to 4 MiB for non-encrypted vhd files.
 - Downloading encrypted blobs may not fully preallocate each file due to padding.
 Script failure can result during transfer if there is insufficient disk space.